Our common future

 How about creating products that are avowedly long-term in their outlook?

-This was Vitsœ’s proposition in 1959: to eschew fashion whilst creating products that would be the blank canvas on which to paint your colorful life.
+This was Vitsœ’s proposition in 1959: to eschew fashion whilst creating products that would be the blank canvas on which to paint your colourful life.

-After more than half a century our resolve is stronger than ever: more of us must learn the art of living better with less that lasts longer.
+After more than 60 years our resolve is stronger than ever: more of us must learn the art of living better with less that lasts longer.

 Vitsœ’s products are designed as true systems with high-quality specification and finishes to ensure flexibility, adaptability, durability and therefore, longevity.